DUI Defense Lawyers in Jacksonville, Florida (FL)

 These consequences of a DUI charge and conviction are something that thousands of Florida residents experience every single year, especially since instances of people driving under the influence of drugs or alcohol have been steadily increasing each year throughout the state.
 In our professional experience, after representing so many of them as clients, we can safely say that you can rest easy.
 One errant night does not have to destroy your name, leave you with a criminal record, and deplete your bank account.
 The criminal defense attorneys at Musca Law office in Jacksonville will fight endlessly to try to earn you the absolute best outcome that is possible for your particular situation.
 Our goal is to preserve the validity of your driver’s license, to protect the money you have worked so hard to save, and to safeguard your good name and reputation.

-Steps of your DUI Case
+Stages of a Jacksonville DUI Criminal Case

 If the magistrate agrees to release you on bond, then we can begin working on your DUI case.
 There are different phases to your case and you will go through each one of them in turn.
 Each separate phase of your case has the power to dramatically alter your life, for better or for worse, based on how competently each phase was handled.
 Our criminal defense attorneys at Musca Law understand the many different steps and avenues that exist for challenging your driving under the influence charge, and they will be able to guide you confidently through this process: